Zechariah is the founder and contributor of Contingency Media.

 As I was a child, I wondered less about what I wanted to do, and more so dreamed about everything I possibly could do.

-I learned about island nations early in my education, and I thought about how great it would be if I could collect enough balloons to fly to far away islands.
-This was before the movie Up.
+As we were learning about pacific island nations early in my education, I thought about how great it would be if I could collect enough balloons to fly to far away destinations.
+Mind you, this was before the movie Up, which only helped to reinforce that I wasn’t alone in my aspirations at the time.

 It’s no wonder that the Disney Pixar movie ended up giving me such a sense of nostalgia.
 It captured some essence of that wonder to do the impossible.
 My dreams weren’t always so far fetched, but they were often quite grand.